AntaresSimulatorTeam/Antares_Simulator/docs/user-guide/solver/08-appendix.md

 # Appendix

-_**This section is under construction**_
+[//]: # (TODO: the contents of this page may be dispatched in opther pages)

 ## More details on the "include-exportmps" parameter
+[//]: # (TODO: specify where the MPS files are written)

-This preference can be set either on "false" or "true".
-Choosing either value does not influence the way calculations are carried out, nor does it change their results.
+This [parameter](04-parameters.md#include-exportmps) does not influence the way calculations are carried out, nor does it change their results.

-The effect of this preference is that, if the "true" value is selected, Antares will produce and store in the simulation output folder two files for every linear problem solved in the whole simulation.
+The effect of this preference is that, if the parameter is activated, *Antares* will produce and store in the simulation output folder two files for every linear problem solved in the whole simulation.

-The first file ("problem" file) contains a standardized description of the mathematical problem solved by Antares' built-in linear solver.
-The format standard used in this file is known as "mps".
+- The first file ("problem" file) contains a standardized description of the mathematical problem solved by *Antares'* built-in linear solver.
+The format standard used in this file is known as "MPS".

-The second file ("criterion" file) contains the value of the optimal (minimum) value found for the objective function of the optimization problem (overall system cost throughout a day or a week).
+- The second file ("criterion" file) contains the value of the optimal (minimum) value found for the objective function of the optimization problem (overall system cost throughout a day or a week).

-All commercial as well as Open Source linear solvers are able to process mps files.
-As a consequence, tests aiming at comparing Antares' solver with other commercial solutions can be easily carried out: all that has to be done is to submit the mps problem to the solver at hand and measure its performances (calculation time, criterion value) with those of Antares.
+All commercial as well as open-source linear solvers are able to process MPS files.
+As a consequence, tests aiming at comparing *Antares* solver with other commercial solutions can be easily carried out: all that has to be done is to submit the MPS problem to the solver at hand and measure its performances (calculation time, criterion value) with those of *Antares*.

 Note that this kind of comparison brings no information regarding the quality of the physical modelling on which the simulation is based.
 It is useful, however, to gather evidence on mathematical grounds.

 File names are structured as follows:

-- When the optimization preference "simplex range" is set on "week": <br/>
+- When the optimization parameter [simplex-range](04-parameters.md#simplex-range) is set on `week`:
-  Problem-MC year-week number-date-time.mps <br/>
+  Problem-MC year-week number-date-time.mps
   Criterion-MC year-week number-date-time.txt

-- When the optimization preference "simplex range" is set on "day": <br/>
+- When the optimization parameter [simplex-range](04-parameters.md#simplex-range) is set on `day`:
-  Problem-MC year-week number-date-time-day number.mps <br/>
+  Problem-MC year-week number-date-time-day number.mps
   Criterion-MC year-week number-date-time-day number.txt

-Besides, each economic problem generally demands to be solved through two successive optimization problems.
+[//]: # (TODO: add link to "two successive optimization problems" doc) Besides, each economic problem generally needs to be solved through two successive optimization problems.
 Files related to these two problems will bear almost the same name, the only difference being the "time" suffix.
-The files related to the second optimization (final Antares results) are those that bear the latest tag.
+The files related to the second optimization (final *Antares* results) are those that bear the latest tag.

-Finally, it is possible that, on special occasions (very small files), the files attached to the two optimization rounds begin to be printed within the same second.
-In that case, an additional suffix is added before the mps or txt extension.
+Finally, in some rare cases where the problems to solve are small and fast, the files attached to the two optimization rounds may begin to be printed within the same second.
+In these cases, an additional suffix is added before the mps or txt extension.

-**Note that:**

-- _The disk space used to store mps file is not included in the disk resources assessment displayed in the resources monitor menu._

-- _The extra runtime and disk space resulting from the activation of the "mps" option may be quite significant.
-This option should therefore be used only when a comparison of results with those of other solvers is actually intended._
+> _**Note:**_ The extra runtime and disk space resulting from the activation of the "mps" option may be quite significant.
+> This option should therefore be used only when a comparison of results with those of other solvers is actually intended.

-## More details on the "include-unfeasible-problem-behavior" optimization parameter
+## More details on the "include-unfeasible-problem-behavior" parameter

-This preference can take any of the four values:
+This [parameter](04-parameters.md#include-unfeasible-problem-behavior) can take one of the four values:

-Error Dry, Error Verbose, Warning Dry, Warning Verbose
+`ERROR_DRY`, `ERROR_MPS`, `WARNING_DRY`, `WARNING_MPS`

-If "Error Dry" or "Error Verbose" is selected, the simulation will stop right after encountering the first mathematically unfeasible optimization (daily or weekly) problem.
+If `ERROR_DRY` or `ERROR_MPS` is selected, the simulation will stop right after encountering the first mathematically unfeasible optimization (daily or weekly) problem.
 No output will be produced beyond this point.
 Should the dataset contain several unfeasible problems (i.e. regarding different weeks of different MC years), it is possible that successive runs of the same simulation stop at different points (if parallel computation is used, the triggering problem may differ from one run to the other).

-If "Warning Dry" or "Warning Verbose" is selected, the simulation will skip all mathematically unfeasible optimization (daily or weekly) problems encountered, fill out all results regarding these problems with zeroes and resume the simulation.
+If `WARNING_DRY` or `WARNING_MPS` is selected, the simulation will skip all mathematically unfeasible optimization (daily or weekly) problems encountered, fill out all results regarding these problems with zeroes and then resume the simulation.
 The hydro reservoir levels used for resuming the simulation are those reached at the end of the last successful week.

-With "Dry" options no specific data are printed regarding the faulty problem(s).
-With "Verbose" options, the full expression of the faulty problem(s) is printed in the standard "mps" format, thus allowing further analysis of the infeasibility issue.
+With `..._DRY` options, no specific data is printed regarding the faulty problem(s).
+With `..._MPS` options, the full expression of the faulty problem(s) is printed in the standard "MPS" format, thus allowing further analysis of the infeasibility issue.

-## More details on the "initial-reservoir-levels" advanced parameter
+## More details on the "initial-reservoir-levels" parameter
+[//]: # (TODO: update this paragraph)
+_**This section is under construction**_

 This parameter can take the two values "cold start" or "hot start". [default: cold start].
 Simulations results may in some circumstances be heavily impacted by this setting, hence proper attention should be paid to its meaning before considering changing the default value.